pmagtulis/foi-ph-scraper/README.md

 2. That said, there are three more tabs that filter according to **successful, pending and denied requests** which appear to have older data.
 Future project may focus on scraping these tabs as well, and merging with the current data, while discounting potential duplicates.

+**Comments and suggestions are always welcome!
+All rights reserved.**